drpicox/david-rodenas.com/_notes/data-mapper.md

 ---
-Databases uses their own languages, and many times, even SQLs, their oen idioms.
+Databases uses their own languages, and many times, even SQLs, their own idioms.
 In addition,
-their use require to prepare correctly a schema and perform the addient operations just for get it fresh.
+their use require to prepare correctly a schema and perform the exact operations just for get it fresh.
 When an app is built,
 it is required to make the code connect to the database.

 DataMapper connects automatically
 classes and methods against any database.
-It use adaptors that abstracts the access to a database (so database can be changed without changing code) and it adds a lot of functionalities that build queries and updates automatically.
+It use adapters that abstracts the access to a database (so database can be changed without changing code) and it adds a lot of functionalities that build queries and updates automatically.

-The strong point of DataMapper is that it offers a very high degree of productivity and it requires a very low level of speicialization (and almost no configuration).
+The strong point of DataMapper is that it offers a very high degree of productivity and it requires a very low level of specialization (and almost no configuration).

 ```ruby